sameedali/N-tuple-plagiarism-detector/README.txt

 can do O(1) time lookup when we are given a word to see if it has a synonym or not.

-Furhtermore, the N-tuples generated from the text input files are also stored in a Hash Table so we can do O(1) time lookup.
+Furthermore, the N-tuples generated from the text input files are also stored in a Hash Table so we can do O(1) time lookup.
 We need this so can efficiently check if one file contains a tuple that is also there in another file another file.